30 Year Recertification New Mandate

 As buildings get older, the infrastructure beings to be at a higher risk of being compromised.
 This tragic event was a wake up call for the Commissioners and other law makers.
-Even though this event took the life of many because of it’s immense impact, many other lives will be saved.
-There are new laws going in effect to prevent any future catastrophes.
+Even though this event took the lives of many because of its immense impact, many other lives will be saved.
+There are new laws going into effect to prevent any future catastrophes.

 New Mandate: 30 Year Recertification

 Any engineer or architect who performs an inspection of an existing building or structure has a duty to report to the Building Official.
 They must report any findings that, if left unaddressed, would endanger life or property no later than ten days after informing the building owner.
 Unless the engineer or architect is made aware that action has been taken to address such findings in accordance with the applicable code.
 However, if such an engineer or architect finds that there are conditions in the building or structure.

 That may cause actual or immediate danger of the failure or collapse of a building or structure.
 Or there is a health, windstorm or fire hazard.
 Such engineer or architect shall report such conditions to the Building Official within twenty-four hours of the time of discovery.
 In addition to assessing any fines or penalties provided in Chapter 8CC of the Code of Miami-Dade County.
 The Building Official shall also report any violations of this provision to the appropriate licensing agency, regulatory board, and professional organization of such engineer or architect.

 “Threshold Building” shall be defined as any building which is greater than three stories or 50 feet in height.

 Or which has an occupancy as defined in the Florida Building Code.
 Which exceeds 5,000 square feet in area and an occupant content of greater than 500 persons.
 Or as otherwise defined by section 553.71, Florida Statutes, which may be amended from time to time.